Tuesday October 21 2025.

 The main challenge in an economy that is continuing to deindustrialise at pace will be to what degree it can pivot back in the right direction.

-Some will say at this stage its simply not possible.
+Some will say at this stage it's simply not possible.

 The reality may be much brighter.
 The sector plan launched alongside the Industrial Strategy identifies six “frontier industries” that the government is aiming to prioritise, including automotive, batteries, aerospace, space, advanced materials and agri-tech.